ESSAY | By Chris Graham

 If Andrew Laming ever sees the inside of a court, it will be as an alleged sex offender, not a witness.
 And, until Scott Morrison finds the courage to call an election, Laming will continue to collect his annual parliamentary salary of $211,250, plus $32,000 in ‘electorate allowances’, a government chauffeured car and a private car (or $19,500 in additional allowances), accommodation and airfares when he travels (including an additional allowance of up to $457 per day), free home and phone and internet, plus 15.4 percent superannuation, which is almost double what the government says everyone else should get.

-And speaking of numbers, as the name infers, that’s all Blackstone’s really ratio is, the question is, what should those numbers be?
+And speaking of numbers, as the name infers, that’s all Blackstone’s ratio really is.
+Numbers.
+The question is, what should those numbers really be today, when we talk about the sexual assault of our women?

 You might be comfortable with the statement ‘Ten guilty persons must go free so that one innocent doesn’t suffer’.
 But are you as comfortable with the statement, ‘150 rapists should go free so that one innocent doesn’t suffer?’
 Because that’s what our system tolerates today.

 And when does the principle of ‘common good’ kick in?
 Why doesn’t the principle underpinning the ‘biggest law of them all’ trump the principle that has seen countless rapists walk free?
-Because you can be certain that if Scott Morrison decides he wants a new hospital, and your house happens to be in the way, the common good will kick in tomorrow.
+Because you can be certain that if Scott Morrison decides he wants an airport extension and your house happens to be in the way, the common good will kick in tomorrow.
 So why doesn’t it kick in when 201,000 women are sexually assaulted in a 12-month period, and less than 1 per cent of the men who assaulted them are sent to jail?

 In Australia today, Blackstone’s ratio might better be expressed like this: ‘It is better that 201,000 women suffer every year so that one man doesn’t lose his reputation.’